ryedin/site/_posts/2016-11-07-encryption-at-rest.md

 ### Fetch from S3 and decrypt

-We can download the cypertext again.
-It's contents are jibberish until we decrypt it.
-Note that we don't specify the key id.
-The data has the key id encoded into it.
+We can download the cyphertext again.
+Its contents are jibberish until we decrypt it.
+Note that we don't specify the key ID.
+The data has the key ID encoded into it.

 ```bash
 $ aws s3 cp s3://secrets-1o9j53zqcpce9/encrypted /tmp
 download: s3://secrets-1o9j53zqcpce9/encrypted to /tmp/encrypted

 $ aws kms decrypt --ciphertext-blob fileb:///tmp/encrypted  --output text --query Plaintext | base64 --decode
 secret